Annual City Census FAQ

 Does turning in my census form register me to vote?

 No, it does not.
 You can only register to vote in person or using a mail-in voter registration form.
 You can find a mail-in voter registration form at any post office or library in Cambridge, or you can return the request form that you received with your census form, and we will mail you a voter registration form.
-If you would like to request a voter registration form online, click here.
+You can also download and print your own voter registration form: http://www.sec.state.ma.us/ele/elepdf/Voter-reg-mail-in.pdf

 Can I update my name, party or address with my census form?